SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 Resolution is always exactly 1ms for millis, and whereas TCAn micros() is limited by the resolution of the timer, here it's instead limited only by the fact that the calculations drop the least significant bits first; this results in a value that may be as low as 750, yet is being mapped to 0-999, for 1.33 us resolution in the worst cases.
 The timer count and the running tally of overflows could get us microseconds limited only by F_CPU/2
 The percentage of time spent in the ISR varies in inverse proportion to the clock speed - the ISR simply increments a counter and clears its flags.
 65 clocks from interrupt bit set to interrupted code resuming.

-The time that micros takes to return a value varies significatly with F_CPU.
+The time that micros() takes to return a value varies significatly with F_CPU.
 Specifically, powers of 2 are highly favorable, and almost all the calculations drop out of the 1 MHz case. micros takes between 78 and 160 clocks to run.
 Each factor of 2 increase in clock speed results in 5 extra clocks being added to micros in most cases (bitshifts, while faster than division, are still slow when you need multiples of them on larger types, especially in compiler-generated code)
-* indicates that the shift & sum ersatz-division is done in hand-optimized assembly because I just couldn't stand how stupid the and stubborn the compiler was, and by the time I was done analyzing it, implementing it was trivial.
+`*` indicates that the shift & sum ersatz-division is done in hand-optimized assembly because I just couldn't stand how stupid the and stubborn the compiler was, and by the time I was done analyzing it, implementing it was trivial.
 This improves accuracy, particularly in the case significantly as well.
 In these optimized cases, as well as the powers of 2, the results are as good as possible in light of the specified resolution - where resolution is coarser than 1us, (1/resolution) of possible values for the three lowest digits (in normal base 10 number systems) is skipped and never shows up.
 These skipped values are distributed evenly between 1 and 999.
 For example, for 12/24/48, that means 250 values never show up.
 Of the remaining 750, 500 will show for only 1 "actual" microsecond value, and 250 for 2 consecutive "actual" microsecond values.
 See the table at the end of this document for the list of skipped least-significant-digit combinations.
 None of the optimized options will ever go back in time, even by a single microsecond (as long as the chance of backward time travel is limited to less than the time it takes micros to execute, it can't break delay(), cause timeouts to instantly expire or cause other catastrophic consequences) nor are more than 2 values in a row ever skipped where resolution > 1us.

 ### TCD0 for millis timekeeping
 TCD0 is not supported for millis timekeeping on these parts.
 Originally it was imagined that the implementation from megaTinyCore could simply be used - but there the main clock was prescaled from 16 or 20 MHz, and TCD0 ran from unprescaled osc, giving 2 channels of normal speed PWM and a predictable timebase for millis even clocked at 1 MHz.
 Here, the value proposition isn't as strong: there are more timers available, and the type D timer is readily put to use generating high frequency PWM which is more accessible thanks to the PLL  and higher maximum system clock speeds, which not only determine maximum frequency, but also how complicated calculations that have be performed at a specified frequency can be.  calculations that were on the edge of being too slow on the 0/1-series to be. (ex, motor control applications which must be outside of the range of human hearing for quieter operation.
 Note that such applications most certainly require a MOSFET gate driver.
-50 kHz is an order of magnitude above the highest plausible frequency of PWM that could be used to drive a gate directly). .
+50 kHz is an order of magnitude above the highest plausible frequency of PWM that could be used to drive a gate directly).

 ## Tone
 The tone() function included with DxCore uses one Type B timer.
 It defaults to using TCB0; do not use that for millis timekeeping if using tone().
 Tone is not compatible with any sketch that needs to take over TCB0.
 If possible, use a different timer for your other needs.
 When used with Tone, it will use CLK_PER or CLK_PER/2 as it's clock source - the TCA clock will never be used, so it does not care if you change the TCA0 prescaler (unlike the official megaAVR core).